Private Delegated Quantum Computing for User-Level and Industry-Level Settings: Examples with quantum algorithms

 \subsection{QNN}

-In the case of a standard quantum neural network, we would normally want to protect the input data for each training step.
-This data is exclusively the initial encoding data of each qubit, so all the rest of the circuit can be executed by the server.
-However, if we want to hide the weights of the model as well, we can do so by applying the gates of one qubit by the client.
-The process for a 2 qubit total computer in this case will be as follows, represented in Fig. \ref{fig: QNN circuit}: \begin{enumerate} \item The client generates 2 qubits and applies $RX$ and $RY$ gates to them to encode the data and the first layer of weights.
-It encrypts them and sends them to the server. \item The client generates a third qubit and applies the corresponding $RX$ and $RY$ gates to it, while the server applies the $CNOT$ gate.
-The client encrypts and sends its qubit, while requesting the first one. \item The client applies the $RY$ gate to the first qubit, while the server applies the $CNOT$ gate.
-The client encrypts and sends its qubit, while requesting the last two qubits. \item The client applies the $RY$ gate to the last two qubits.
-The client encrypts and sends its qubits. \item The server applies the last two $CNOT$ gates. \item We repeat adding layers until we finally measure. \end{enumerate}
+For a standard quantum neural network, one may want to protect the input data for each training step.
+These data are the initial encoding angles of each qubit, so the rest of the circuit can be executed by the server when the trainable weights are public.
+However, if the weights of the model must also be hidden, this can be done by having the client apply the corresponding single-qubit gates.
+The two-qubit client schedule is as follows, represented in Fig. \ref{fig: QNN circuit}: \begin{enumerate} \item The client generates two qubits and applies $R_X$ and $R_Y$ gates to them to encode the data and the first layer of weights.
+It encrypts them and sends them to the server. \item The client generates a third qubit and applies the corresponding $R_X$ and $R_Y$ gates to it, while the server applies the $\CNOT$ gate.
+The client encrypts and sends its qubit, while requesting the first one. \item The client decrypts the first qubit and applies the $R_Y$ gate, while the server applies the $\CNOT$ gate.
+The client freshly encrypts and sends its qubit, while requesting the last two qubits. \item The client decrypts the last two qubits and applies the $R_Y$ gates.
+The client freshly encrypts and sends those qubits. \item The server applies the last two $\CNOT$ gates. \item The layer pattern is repeated until the final measurement. \end{enumerate}